 All general partners must be present and on the account:

-- Assumed name certificate/doing-business-as (DBA): Required if partnership is doing business under a trade name, also referred to as fictitious name certificate or name registration
+- Assumed name certificate/doing-business-as (DBA): Required if partnership is doing business under a trade name, also referred to as a fictitious name certificate or name registration

 - Partnership agreement: Required if partnership is not clearly indicated on the assumed name certificate/DBA